philsturgeon/phil.bike/src/content/euro-trip-losing-an-axel-nut.md

 and I saved _even more_ weight.
 I gave him a giant pedal wrench I definitely don't need, and he gave me the nut for free.

-It's been a week since this happened, but still, every time I look down at my front wheel and see the little plastic nut he gave me, I laugh out loud.

 After all that nonsense, I ate a giant pizza, then pushed through the Black Forrest to Frieberg im Breisgau, Germany.
-Some friends lived in the area so we ate all the sausages and drank all the giant beers, and all is well!
+Some friends lived in the area so we ate all the sausages and drank all the giant beers!

 ![](img/2019/05-gone-nuts/black-forrest.jpg)

+It's been a week since this happened, but still, every time I look down at my front wheel and see the little plastic nut he gave me, I laugh out loud.